Marchev-Science/Summer.School.2024/README.md

 ## Accomodation
 **Travel**: The trip is up to the participants to organize on their own (while some coordination effort will be done for optimizing the travel organization.
 Everyone should arrive by **18:30, on 21 June, Friday**, at the main entrance of the complex.

 **Accommodation**: The students are accommodated in pairs / threes / fours in a room in the complex.
 Accomodation and full meals are aranged (the cost per person per night is to be finalized soon).
-Out of which reasonable part **is covered by the organizers**.
+Out of which reasonable part **is covered by the organizers** (further financial details will be revieled in June).
 The layout of the rooms will be set by the organizers and can not be changed.

 **Daily schedule**:
 08:00 - 09:00 Breakfast